 BIM makes it possible

 Sigge got the project from Turku Technology Premises as a continuum of long-lasting and productive collaboration.
-Sigge's strengths are modern building information modeling (BIM) and teamwork, which were once chosen as tools for their strategic objectives.
-Thanks to this ideology, the stakeholders of Kupittaa Campus were able to work together for a common goal to avoid obstacles.
+Sigge's strengths are advanced building information modeling (BIM) and teamwork, which were once chosen as tools for their strategic objectives.
+Thanks to this ideology, the Kupittaa Campus's stakeholders were able to work together for a common goal to avoid obstacles.

-"The benefits of BIM show up to us on a daily basis, and most of all BIM ensures controllability of projects and high-class design.
-BIM is routines and a culture for us – and not by any means for big projects only," says Jani Vahala, Architect and Partner of Sigge.
+"The benefits of BIM show up to us daily, and most of all, BIM ensures the controllability of projects and high-class design.
+BIM is routines and culture for us – and not by any means for big projects only," says Jani Vahala, Architect and Partner of Sigge.

 Sigge has chosen ARCHICAD as their BIM solution.
 Their efficient working methods lean on a functional template, which creates and maintains smoothed workflows.

-Even the finest building information model as such won't become comprehensible to everyone, unless its data is filtered and visualised as realistically as possible.
-Beside ARCHICAD, Sigge utilises additional modern technologies, such as BIMx models on construction sites, and combination models and virtual reality for communicating with stakeholders.
-Thus, the involving parties have avidly participated their projects, including Kupittaa Campus.
+Even the most elegant building information model as such won't become understandable to everyone unless its data is filtered and visualized as realistically as possible.
+Beside ARCHICAD, Sigge utilizes modern technologies, such as BIMx models on construction sites, and combination models and virtual reality for communicating with stakeholders.
+Thus, the involving parties have avidly participated in their projects, including Kupittaa Campus.

 As a practical example, Sigge and M.A.D. took part in the recently finished ASU-digi project, which generated an ARCHICAD template for a more automated revision of building information models.

 "Sigge and M.A.D. have co-worked in numerous forms, like creating new objects.
 Many of M.A.D.'s courses and seminars have been helpful.
 A local, easily approachable software specialist is a great benefit," notes Aino Koivunen.